baerrus/hasher-server/README.md

 # hasher-server

-## A  highly scalable MD5 hash caclulating server in C++.
+### A highly scalable MD5 hash caclulating server in C++.
 Demonstates a vertically scalable network server design.
+Accepts line delimited string inputs and returns hex-encoded MD5 hash of each string.

 # The Architecture